*This article has been updated for relevance, coz sh*t is getting crazy out here*

 So if their supporters’ argument of ‘everybody has an opinion’ means that the two are free to say whatever they want to say, then yes, they are correct on a surface level.

-But to ask the general public, those who still possess some common sense, to readily accept and respect the historical revisionism that was spewed during the interview for the sake of ‘democracy’, then that is not possible.
+But to ask the general public, those who still possess some common sense, to readily accept and respect the lies being spewed for the sake of ‘democracy’, then that is not possible.
+It is also everyone else’s right to call you out on your BS.

-This is because, in the face of facts backed by reputable journalists, historians, and other fact-checking bodies, BBM’s glamorization of the Marcos regime does not hold up.
-There is extensive proof that Marcos Sr. was a plunderer, a dictator, who in no way deserves to be pictured as an adorable teddy bear by his son.
+This is because, in the face of facts backed by reputable journalists, historians, and other fact-checking bodies, BBM and Toni’s glamorization of the Marcos regime does not hold up.
+There is extensive proof that Marcos Sr. was a plunderer, a dictator, who in no way deserves to be pictured as an adorable teddy bear by his son and his followers.

-Everyone is entitled to their opinion, maybe, but not to their own truths.
+Sure, everyone is entitled to their opinion, but not to their own truths.
 And if your opinion falters in the face of facts, and yet you still persist, your opinion then becomes a delusion.

-To argue against this romanticization is not being disrespectful, or ironically, being a dictator.
+To argue against this romanticization is not being disrespectful or being a dictator.
 It’s about being an empathetic human being, who recognizes that all of the sacrifices made years ago shouldn’t be devalued and forgotten.

-You also need not have been born in a specific era to know that lying is bad.
+You also need not have been born in a specific era to know that lying, killing, and stealing are bad.
 That is basic common sense.

-The concept of absolute opinions is something we hope Toni will realize someday.
+The concept of absolute opinions is something we hope the public will realize someday.